An Introduction to Seaweed Foraging

 I totally understand this reaction.
 Many seaweeds have the consistency of rubber gloves.
 But if you know what seaweeds to look for, when to pick them, and, crucially, how to treat them in the kitchen, your wild larder will take on new dimensions of gastronomy.
 If you expect to fill a bucket with seaweeds then boil it up and eat it like cabbage, you will be mostly disappointed.
 Get the right seaweed for the right job.

-Later in theirs season, and especially in more sheltered locations, some species of seaweed – notably dulse, kelps and carragheen – can become home to sea mat (Membrainpora membranacea) which appears as pale crusts on the blades.
+Later in their season, and especially in more sheltered locations, some species of seaweed – notably dulse, kelps and carragheen – can become home to sea mat (Membrainpora membranacea) which appears as pale crusts on the blades.
 Close inspection (through a hand lens) will show these to be made up of hundreds of tiny craters which are home to minute tentacled filter feeders.
 These are harmless, but crunchy and not pleasant to eat.
 They can be scraped off with the back of your nail, but this becomes laborious if you are harvesting any quantity, so its best to avoid settled specimens if possible.

 Seaweeds have, in the past, been much more widely used in the UK than they are now.
 Unfortunately much of this knowledge has been neglected and forgotten, and some “rediscovery” is required.
 I also look to Japanese and other eastern cuisines for inspiration.
 Their long, uninterrupted use of seaweeds has resulted in a close and intimate understanding of how best to use them.
 Rather than view them only as a “vegetable”, eastern cuisines recognise the flavour enhancing properties of seaweeds that allow other foods to shine.
 These arise from natural alginates and glutamates that provide umami.
 This elusive 5th taste sensation (it wasn’t discovered until the early 20th Century, and only recognised in the West in the 1970s), makes us salivate, gets our gastric juices flowing, and adds richness and bass-notes to anything it accompanies.
 Glutamates are naturally present in many things, notably breast milk, but also meat, shellfish, cheese, fungi, fermented foods and seaweeds.